groupbuddies/guides/style/js/README.md

 }
 ```

-* Prefer this form for multiline if statments
+* Prefer this form for multiline if statements.

 ```javascript
 if (something) {